Omicron’s mutations impaired vaccine effectiveness: US CDC

-The findings from scientists at the US Centers for Disease Control and Prevention underscore the importance of having Covid shots that are better at targeting omicron subvariants.
+The findings from scientists at the US Centers for Disease Control and Prevention underscore the importance of having COVID-19 shots that are better at targeting omicron subvariants.

 The overall number of hospitalizations is an important point, said Abraar Karan, an infectious disease doctor at Stanford University.